uoeIDS/IDS_website/content/assessments/project.en.md

 The proposal does not count towards your final grade, but you will receive feedback from the tutors and from your peers in the workshop so we highly recommend putting the effort in to do a good job to make sure that you are on the right track.
 The proposal presentation also gives you a chance to practice presenting data in preparation for the final project presentation.

-You should prepare a slide deck using one of the templates provided.
-There are two templates to choose from, using two different HTML presentation packages which allow you to make presentation slides using R Markdown syntax.
-The first is a package called `xaringan`, the second is a package called `reveal.js`.
+You should prepare a slide deck using the template provided.
+The template uses a HTML presentation package which allow you to make presentation slides using R Markdown syntax.
+This package is called `xaringan`.

 There isn't a limit to how many slides you can use, just a time limit (5 minutes total).
 Each team member should get a chance to speak during the presentation.
 Your presentation should cover: